 Let’s face it, not everyone in the family is going to want to listen to the same music for the entirety of a road trip.
 So how do you overcome the battle for the radio?

-I am happy to share what worked for us.
+What worked for us?
 Radio take overs!

 During the road trip to South Dakota, each passenger would take over the radio for 1 hour at a time.
 When that person’s hour was up, we move on to the next.
 This was a way to ensure that everyone had a chance to listen to something pleasing to them.
-We downloaded music and podcasts from Spotify and shared the radio, rotating every hour.
-It was a great way for us to experience and learn about each other’s music.
-I had a great time introducing Buddy to some oldies.

 4. Pack headphones